collections_bookmark Part of Bloomburrow

 How often is Bojuka Bog drawn in a Commander game?

-In 1053 tracked games where Bojuka Bog was in the deck, it was drawn 24% of the time.
-That rate is consistent with what you would expect from any singleton in a 100-card deck.
-Of the 319 times it entered a player's hand, 68% of those copies were cast before the game ended.
+Across 1707 tracked multiplayer Commander games where Bojuka Bog was in the deck, it was drawn 24% of the time.
+That figure is typical for a singleton in a 100-card deck.
+Of 509 copies that reached a hand, 67% were played before the game ended.
+Copies that go unplayed most often reflect games that ended before the player needed the land.

-What turn does Bojuka Bog typically hit the battlefield?
+What turn does Bojuka Bog typically enter the battlefield?

-Bojuka Bog is legal in Commander, Duel Commander, Pauper Commander, Legacy, Modern, Vintage, Historic, Timeless, and Gladiator.
-It is not legal in Standard, Pioneer, Alchemy, or Penny Dreadful.
-Its common rarity and zero mana cost make it broadly accessible across formats.
+Yes.
+Bojuka Bog is legal in Commander (and in most other constructed formats including Legacy, Modern, Pauper, Vintage, and Duel Commander).
+It is not legal in Standard, Pioneer, or Alchemy.
+Its common rarity and broad legality make it one of the most accessible pieces of graveyard hate available.

 How concentrated is the Bojuka Bog data across players?